8 Strategies To Relieve PMS Symptoms

 Additionally, adaptogenic herbs may be able to provide support in this aspect by supporting your HPA axis and helping to regulate a healthier stress response.

-5) Use Magnesium
+5) Use Magnesium For PMS Symptoms

 The simple addition of a magnesium supplement can make a big difference for PMS.
 Not only does magnesium itself help relieve water retention and painful cramps, but is also involved in the body’s ability to remove excess estrogen.
 Another added benefit of magnesium is its effect on mitigating anxiety and stress (3).